 Twisted Pink continued funding to Dr. Yoannis Imbert Fernandez to continue her work with Targeting 6-Phosphofructo-2-Kinase To Increase the Efficacy of ER and CDK4/6 Inhibitors Against Metastatic Breast Cancer

-On Sunday, June 3, 2018, Twisted Pink will present a $60,000 grant in collaboration with The Conquer Cancer Foundation of the American Society of Clinical Oncology (ASCO).
+On Sunday, June 3, 2018, Twisted Pink presented a $50,000 grant in collaboration with The Conquer Cancer Foundation of the American Society of Clinical Oncology (ASCO).
 The Young Investigator Award (YIA) will be presented to Seth A. Wander, MD, PhD at the Conquer Cancer Grants & Awards Ceremony held at The Hyatt Regency McCormick Place, during the ASCO annual meeting in Chicago, IL. by Twisted Pink Founder and Executive Director, Caroline Johnson and Twisted Pink Board Member, Dr. Constance Coon, PhD, Evolent Health.

 “The Conquer Cancer Foundation of the American Society of Clinical Oncology (ASCO) is honored by Twisted Pink’s generous commitment encouraging further research in metastatic breast cancer,” said Nancy R. Daly, MS, MPH, executive vice president and chief philanthropic officer.
 “Twisted Pink is working tirelessly to improve treatment and extend lives for patients with late-stage breast cancer, and we are proud to partner with this organization in supporting Dr. Wander’s cutting-edge research.”